fd0e/site-1/wiki/pages/goals-roadmap.md

 ## future plans

 * ldap auth
-* some kind of pastebin
 * nextcloud?
 * onlyoffice
 * mumble/teamspeak
-* sshkey only
-    * disable password auth
-    * this will require documentation and communication of the plan
 * ~ben shouldn't be the single point of failure. need a way to pass command to another admin if i go MIA.